KooshaYeganeh/OpenSuse4Developers/README.md

 sudo zypper -n install git
 ```

-> Note :When you want to install git on opensuse, the opensuse package Manager also installs the graphical user interface for git.
-If you are not interested in the graphical interface like me, you can install git with the following command:
+> Note : When you want to install git on opensuse, the opensuse package Manager also installs the graphical user interface for git.
+If you are not interested in the graphical interface , you can install git with the following command:
 ```
 sudo zypper -n install git-core
 ```